-Orecchiette with Sausage and Broccoli Rabe is a hearty, flavorful pasta dish perfect for busy weeknights that’s ready in just 35 minutes.
-Made with mild or spicy Italian sausage, broccoli rabe (or rapini), garlic, crushed red pepper flakes, olive oil, and Parmigiano Reggiano, this dish is packed with flavor and incredibly easy to make.
+Orecchiette with sausage and broccoli rabe is a hearty, boldly flavored pasta dish that comes together in just 35 minutes.
+Made with mild or spicy Italian sausage, broccoli rabe (also called rapini), garlic, crushed red pepper flakes, and Parmigiano Reggiano, it’s the kind of deeply satisfying weeknight dinner that feels far more impressive than the effort required.

 How to Make Orecchiette with Sausage and Broccoli Rabe